 Oxford Economics offers a solution that specifically addresses the requirements of new accountancy standards, namely to provide an unbiased view of the forward-looking distribution and associated probabilities for the macroeconomic outlook.

-Exploiting our forecast track record, the in-depth analysis of our 160 in-house country economists, and the world’s leading globally integrated macro model, Oxford Economics produces robust forward-looking distributions for the key drivers of impairment in 80 countries in line with local and global risks.
+Exploiting our forecast track record, the high level of data granularity covered in our models, the in-depth analysis of our 250 in-house country economists, and the world’s leading globally integrated macro model, Oxford Economics produces robust forward-looking distributions for the key drivers of impairment in 80 countries in line with local and global risks.

-Scenario outputs for Germany, Spain, Netherlands, the UK, and France covering the key drivers of impairment: property prices, financial asset prices, income gearing, interest and FX rates.
+Scenario outputs for all 85 countries included on the Global Economic Model covering the key drivers of impairment: property prices, financial asset prices, income gearing, interest and FX rates.

 Scenarios are updated quarterly to reflect changes to the base case and emerging risk.